Mayor calls for revoking Cuomo's emergency powers, probe of harassment allegations

-De Blasio released a statement Sunday morning after a second aide came forward with sexual harassment allegations against the governor.
+De Blasio released a statement Sunday morning after a second aide came forward with sexual harassment allegations against the governor on Saturday.

 In the statement, he called on the State legislature to revoke Cuomo's emergency powers that overrule local control: